Yunfei-J/Interactive-Lab-Hub/Lab 3/README.md

 * require participants to speak to it.

 *Document how the system works*
+Our device “ghostwriter” allows users to write paragraphs with just speech input.
+It could convert the user’s speech to text and recognize user’s commands regarding how to edit the recorded text.
+Here are the updated commands that the user can interact with ghostwriter:
+Back - Delete the last word from the last sentence Delete - Delete the last sentence
+Delete <i> - Delete the sentence with index i
+Rewrite <i> - Replace sentence <i> with the next detected sentence Show me everything - Print everything ghostwriter has recorded If not detecting any argument, Ghostwriter writes whatever the user speaks into the text document.

+The improvements we've made based on feedback:
+Delete the "pi"s in the commands to reduce recognition error.
+Delete the "Activate" and "Continue" features
+Using a sentence as a command argument sometimes yields higher recognition accuracy because the voice-to-text system can make sense of it more than a single word.

 *Include videos or screencaptures of both the system and the controller.*